rishabh-os/moniz/README.md

 - [x] Quick filters state inconsistency - still present, hard to reproduce reliably
   - This was due to the loading being done on every call
 - [x] Import databases
+- [ ] Fix the tutorial after the layout changes